petermoorey/petermoorey.github.io/_posts/2024-04-02-Vertica-Time-Series_Data.markdown

 ### Use Case
 In this example I'm using a database which is part of the [OpenText Network Operations Manager (NOM)](https://www.opentext.com/products/network-operations-management) OPTIC solution, which collects and stores network device resource metrics.
 I'll create charts to visualise interface utilization, as well as error and discard rates.

-The OpenText NOM product provides three tables with different levels of data aggregation for interface metrics.
-The levels are 5-Minute, Hourly, and Daily.
+OpenText NOM provides three tables with different levels of data aggregation for interface metrics, these are 5-Minute, Hourly, and Daily.

 **Complete SQL Query**